TupiRo/ProjectsCSharp/README.md

 ##    *How to run programs*
-On a terminal just execute the following command line:
+Open a terminal, go to project folder and just execute the following command line :

         * dotnet run